Pazhaniappa Kalloori: Production

 The film was first announced by Anbalaya Films in September 2004 under the title of Pasanga, Ponnunga, Oru College.
 Film Institute graduate R. Pavan was revealed to be the director, with R. P. Patnaik as composer and G. B. Krishna as cinematographer.
-Production delays meant that the film progressed slowly, though by early 2007, Naveen Chandra and Akshaya Rao had joined the cast.
-Chandra was credited as Pradeep in the film.
-Arjumman Mughal and Madhu Shalini later also joined the cast.

-Sivakasi Jayalakshmi, who received media attention in 2004 for having relationships with eight policemen, was cast in a supporting role in the film as a tea stall owner.
-She later opted out of the project following a few days of shoot, citing she was keen to stay away from the film industry, and was replaced by Shakeela.

-The film was largely shot at A. V. C. College in Mayiladuthurai, with the producer keen to emulate the success of a previous college love story Oru Thalai Ragam (1980), which was also shot at the college.
-The shoot of the film also proceeded in neighbouring towns such as Tharangambadi and Thirukkadaiyur.
+Production delays meant that the film progressed slowly.
+Arjumman Mughal made her film debut, and Naveen Chandra (credited as Pradeep) made his Tamil debut.
+The film was largely shot at A. V. C. College in Mayiladuthurai.

 Soundtrack

-Soundtrack was composed by R. P. Patnaik in his second Tamil film after Jayam (2003).
+Soundtrack was composed by R. P. Patnaik, in his second Tamil film after Jayam (2003).
+The song "Parangimalai" is based on his own song "Ameerpet" from Telugu film Eeswar while "En Meesai" is based on "Tiya Tiyani" from Telugu film Sreeram.